anotherjuanbitesthedust/portfolio-landing-page/README.md

 - Mobile-first responsive design
 - Professional layout with hero, about, skills, and contact sections
 - Smooth animations and hover effects
+- Created a JavaScript Calculator and added that to project 1 in my portfolio website

 ## Technologies Used
 - HTML5 (Semantic elements, accessibility features)